IoT cloud computing platforms review

 Mission Critical Applications

 In addition to IIoT, consumer facing IoT applications also become more sophisticated and mission critical.
-In the first wave of consumer IoT applications, the industry and consumers explore interesting use cases and hypes.
+In the first wave of consumer IoT applications, the industry and consumers explore interesting Applications and hypes.
 They are often less demanding (e.g. changing the color of light bulbs).

 However, as the IoT market matures, IoT will become the backbone of infrastructures that support important activities in people’s daily lives.
 The status quo is not enough.
 Reliability and real-time response will be essential.